bonsol-collective/bonsol/docs/docs/how-to-guides/provision-a-bonsol-node.md

 ```
 Ensure cargo is on the path

-On your local machine you will need to run a docker imahge to get the neede groth16 witness generator and snark binary.
+On your local machine you will need to run a docker imahge to get the need groth16 witness generator and snark binary.
 This script will download them from the internet and save them in the current directory use `--prefix` to change the output directory
 ```bash
 ./bin/setup.sh
 ```